-It is of utmost importance to submit a resume that is not only substantial, but also has relevant content.
-And by substantial we mean one which has emphasis on important information such as personal, educational and previous work information.
-And by relevant content, we mean core skills, accomplishments and achievements, and experiences which closely match the job requirements set by the employer or recruiter.
+It is of utmost importance to submit a resume that is not only substantial but also has relevant content.
+And by substantial, we mean one which has an emphasis on important information such as personal, educational and previous work information.
+And by relevant content, we mean core skills, accomplishments and achievements, and experiences that closely match the job requirements set by the employer or recruiter.
 But applicants should not be confined to substance and content alone.
 A compelling presentation of the contents relevant to the position desired can broaden your chances of being invited for an interview.

-Basically there are five vital sections that need to be in your resume - personal information, objective, summary of qualifications, educational background, and work experience.
+Basically, there are five vital sections that need to be in your resume - personal information, objective, a summary of qualifications, educational background, and work experience.
 All other sections such as character references are optional.
-To reiterate, the "objective" section of a resume answers the question "Why do youwant to work for this company or organization?" and the "summary of qualifications" section answers the question "What can you positively contribute to this company or organization?"
-The rest of the sections are self explanatory.
+To reiterate, the "objective" section of a resume answers the question "Why do you want to work for this company or organization?" and the "summary of qualifications" section answers the question "What can you positively contribute to this company or organization?"
+The rest of the sections are self-explanatory.
 With today's changing and fast-paced ways of running businesses, employers are looking for clear and straightforward resumes and these two sections are the most highly regarded by many recruiters.

 Truly, resume writing is a systematic art; systematic because you need to follow a certain logical sequence to create a consistent, complete, and accurate flow of information.
 And it is an art because it takes skill and creativity with words to squeeze in all relevant information without sacrificing conciseness and clarity.
 The bottom line is your resume should present yourself in a professional and interesting manner worthy of the recruiter's time.
 It is your advertisement of yourself.